sparkflows/sparkflows-docs/docs/user-guide/data-profile/automated-data-profiling.rst

 Automated Data Profiling
 =============

-There are 2 ways to perform automated data profiling.
+There are 2 ways to perform Automated Data Profiling.

-1. Trigger the Data Profiling from `Data Quality` Tool
+1. Automated Data Profiling from top-level `Data Quality` menu
-2. Trigger the Data Profiling from a `Dataset`
+2. Automated Data Profiling for a  selected `Dataset` inside a Project

-Automated Data Profiling from `Data Quality` Tool
+Automated Data Profiling from top-level `Data Quality` menu
 =============
 - Select a project and the required datasets.
 .. figure:: ../../_assets/user-guide/data-quality/Select_Basic_Profiling.png